node82/Node82/regex/readme.md

 /^([0-9]|0[0-9]|1[0-9]|2[0-3]):[0-5][0-9]$/
 Time Format HH:MM:SS 24-hour
 /(?:[01]\d|2[0123]):(?:[012345]\d):(?:[012345]\d)/

 10. HTML Tags
 Elements with Attributes /<\/?[\w\s]*>|<.+[\W]>/

 11. Javascript Handlers
 Inline JS handler /\bon\w+=\S+(?=.*>)/
 Inline JS handler with element /(?:<[^>]+\s)(on\S+)=["']?((?:.(?!["']?\s+(?:\S+)=|[>"']))+.)["']?/

 12. Slug
 Slug /^[a-z0-9]+(?:-[a-z0-9]+)*$/

 13. Match Duplicates in a String
 Search Duplicates /(\b\w+\b)(?=.*\b\1\b)/

 14. Phone Numbers
 International Phone Numbers – with optional country code/extension 1
 2
 /* International Phone Numbers */
 /^(?:(?:\(?(?:00|\+)([1-4]\d\d|[1-9]\d?)\)?)?[\-\.\ \\\/]?)?((?:\(?\d{1,}\)?[\-\.\ \\\/]?){0,})(?:[\-\.\ \\\/]?(?:#|ext\.?|extension|x)[\-\.\ \\\/]?(\d+))?$/
-Note: Use regex for validating phone numbers only if you don’t have the choice to use a library.
-There are several libraries that handle phone numbers more accurately and should be used instead.

 15. File Path
 File Path with Filename and extension